Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2017-09-01-preview/types.md

 ## EntityReference
 ### Properties
 * **referenceName**: string: The name of this referenced entity.
 * **type**: 'IntegrationRuntimeReference' | 'LinkedServiceReference': The type of this referenced entity.
-Possible values include: 'IntegrationRuntimeReference', 'LinkedServiceReference'

 ## SelfHosted
 ### Properties